Palmer (film): Plot

-Eddie Palmer is a former high school football star and ex-felon who has been released from prison after serving 12 years for attempted murder and armed robbery.
-He moves in with his grandmother Vivian, who occasionally watches over a young feminine boy named Sam, the son of her neighbor Shelly, a drug addict.
+Eddie Palmer is a former high-school football star and ex-felon who has been released from prison after serving 12 years for attempted murder and armed robbery.
+He moves in with his grandmother Vivian, who occasionally watches over a young, effeminate boy named Sam, the son of her neighbor Shelly, a drug addict.

-Palmer begins working at the local school as a janitor and helps Vivian watch Sam as Shelly repeatedly leaves town with her abusive boyfriend Jerry.
+Palmer begins working at the local school as a janitor and helps Vivian watch Sam, as Shelly repeatedly leaves town with her abusive boyfriend Jerry.
 After Vivian passes away, Palmer is forced to become Sam's temporary guardian until Shelly returns.
-Although he initially does not want anything to do with Sam, Palmer soon bonds with the boy as he takes him to a football game at his old high school, to get a root beer float, gets him a ukulele for his birthday and teaches him how to play it, and takes Sam to a bowling fundraiser, where he strikes up a relationship with Sam’s teacher Maggie.
+Although he initially does not want anything to do with Sam, Palmer soon bonds with the boy, as he takes him to a football game at his old high school, to get a root beer float, gets him a ukulele for his birthday and teaches him how to play it, and takes Sam to a bowling fundraiser, where he strikes up a relationship with Sam’s teacher, Maggie.
 Palmer finds out that Vivian left her house to the church in her will, and her lawyer tells him that once the house sells, he will have 30 days to move out.

 As Palmer grows closer to Maggie, he reveals to her that after a promising high school football career, he was injured in a game while playing for Louisiana State University.
 After losing his scholarship and dropping out of college, he returned home and became addicted to pills.
 One night, he decided to rob the safe of a rich family in town with the help of his friends.
-The house was supposed to be empty but the owner came home and Palmer beat him nearly to death with a baseball bat.
-Maggie reassures Palmer that although that's who he was, he has changed and is a good man now, pointing to all the good he has done in Sam's life.
-They kiss, and have sex.
+The house was supposed to be empty, but the owner came home and Palmer beat him nearly to death with a baseball bat.
+Maggie reassures Palmer that although that is who he was, he has changed and is a good man now, pointing to all the good he has done in Sam's life.
+They kiss and have sex.